 The Willingham lawsuit was filed in part under a similar legal claim.
 Also, the suit asks that Baird open a court of inquiry in the case to determine whether probable cause exists to charge unnamed Texas officials with official oppression.
 The suit claims that those officials committed that crime by failing to consider prior to Willingham’s execution the fact that he was convicted on discredited arson science.

-“We are not looking or asking for anything other than a fair and impartial review of the facts and the law in this case,” said San Antonio lawyer Gerald Goldstein, who represents Willingham’s relatives along with former Texas Governor Mark White and Barry Scheck, co-founder of the Innocence Project.
+“We are not looking or asking for anything other than a fair and impartial review of the facts and the law in this case,” said Wyoming injury lawyer Gerald Goldstein, who represents Willingham’s relatives along with former Texas Governor Mark White and Barry Scheck, co-founder of the Innocence Project.